 Millions of people worldwide spend trillions of dollars every Black Friday and Cyber Monday.
 Each year, Black Friday statistics reveal that the shopping craze during these days isn’t slowing down.
 Consumers appreciate the great deals stores offer during the five days between Thanksgiving and Cyber Monday.
-Most consumers use Black Friday sales to purchase gifts for the upcoming holiday season but also to treat themselves.
+Most shoppers use Black Friday sales to purchase gifts for the upcoming holiday season but also to treat themselves.
 Toys, clothing, and electronics are among the top-selling categories during the five-day spending spree.

 Black Friday Statistics (Editor’s Choice)